prisonerjohn/seeing-machines/content/en/docs/class-6/pointers/index.md

 dogImgPtr->draw(0, 0);
 ```

 We can convert a reference to a pointer, this is called *address-of* .
-Putting an ampersand `&` operator in front of a reference variable will return its address in memory.
+Putting an ampersand `&` operator in front of a reference variable will return its address in memory (i.e. its pointer).

 ```cpp
 ofImage dogImg;